-By the time Tuesday rolled around we were ready to do something a little more quiet and relaxing.
+By the time the festivities were over, we were ready to do something a little more quiet and relaxing.
 Hiking the loop trail around Lafayette Reservoir was a perfect way to get outside and appreciate the outdoors with kids.
 Lafayette Reservoir is a recreation area in the East Bay (San Francisco Bay area) off of Hwy 24.
 This place has a 2.7 mile loop called the Lakeside Nature Trail (paved) which has some rolling hills, but overall is an easy hike.
 There is another more challenging trail called the Rim Trail which is 4.7 miles, unpaved, for anyone wanting more of a workout.
 My daughter, nephew and I arrived at Lafayette Reservoir around 11 am on a Tuesday (the day after the Fourth of July) and started hiking in the counterclockwise direction.
 It didn’t feel crowded, but there was definitely people around.
 This is a very popular place on the weekends.

 We passed the colorful boats near the Visitor Center and talked about renting a paddle boat after our hike.During the first half of the hike, although there is beautiful scenery, much of the reservoir is hidden behind trees.There were more views of the reservoir later on in the hike.We found a dock with a picnic bench to have our picnic.
 There are many docks all along the Reservoir, you just have to travel down one of the many unmarked trails down to the water’s edge and see if you get lucky finding an unoccupied dock.